 Keychain-MDIP CLI User Manual

-The CLI is a Command Line Interface to the Keychain implementation of the MultiDimensional Identity Protocol (MDIP). kc
+The CLI is a Command Line Interface to the Keychain implementation of the MultiDimensional Identity Protocol (MDIP). kc (short for KeyChain) is a script invoked in a unix-like terminal environment (bash, zsh, etc).

 Quickstart